TITLE 77: PUBLIC HEALTH

 a) General Requirements

-All plumbing systems shall be designed and installed in accordance with the Illinois State Plumbing Code except that the number of waterclosets, urinals, lavatories, drinking fountains and other fixtures shall be as required by this Part and the FEC programs.
+All plumbing systems shall be designed and installed in accordance with the Illinois Plumbing Code, except that the number of waterclosets, urinals, lavatories, drinking fountains and other fixtures shall be as required by this Part.

 b) Plumbing Fixtures

-2) The water supply spout for lavatories and sinks required for filling pitchers, for medical and nursing staff handwashing shall be mounted so that its discharge point is a minimum perpendicular distance of 5 inches above the rim of the fixture.
+2) The water supply spout for lavatories and sinks required for filling pitchers and for medical and nursing staff hand washing shall be mounted so that its discharge point is a minimum perpendicular distance of 5 inches above the rim of the fixture.

-A) When blade handles are used for this purpose the blade handles shall not exceed 4 1/2 inches in length, except the handles on clinical sinks shall not be less than 6 inches in length.
+A) When blade handles are used for this purpose the blade handles shall not exceed 4½ inches in length, except that the handles on clinical sinks shall not be less than 6 inches in length.

 4) Clinical rim flush sinks shall have an integral trap in which the upper portion of a visible trap seal provides a water surface.